On quantifying the spin angular momentum density of light: Derivation of the Torque Identity

 We consider a uniaxial waveplate in vacuum, infinite in the $x$ and $y$ directions, with thickness $d$ in the $z$ direction; its optic axis is along the $y$ direction.
-The dielectric tensor of the waveplate can be written as
+A schematic is shown in Fig.~\ref{fig:4}.